Ceramic Tile Flooring Tips

 2. What you can't see, will hurt you.
 If you don't have a flat subfloor, you won't have a successful install.
 Self-leveling subfloor compound works great and is easy for a DIYer to install.
 Other options are plywood or cement backer board, but regardless of what is used, the subfloor should be at least 1" thick to ensure a quality job.

 3. Squaring a room is as easy as 3-4-5.
-The best method to squaring a room is using a 3-4-5 Triangle.
+The best method to squaring a room is using a 3-4-5 triangle.
 Measure 3 feet against one wall, 4 feet to the center of the room and connect the two lines to make a triangle with a 5 foot line.
-If the room is larger, use 6, 8, and 10foot lines.
-If it's smaller, use 18", 2' and 2'6."
+If the room is larger, use 6, 8 and 10-foot lines.
+If it's smaller, use 18", 24" and 30".
 Mark off all lines by snapping a chalk line along the measurements.

 4. Make the best of a sticky situation.
 Thin-set not only keeps tiles on the floor, it can make up for minor imperfections in the subfloor.
 There are different thin-sets for each application of tile, but for ceramic tile, use a latex modified thin-set.
 Latex modified thin-set only needs water.
 Remember, only mix what can be spread or used in an hour, otherwise, the job will become very hard.
 There is also a premixed thin-set which would be better for wall tiles.
 It is stickier and the tiles won't move much.
 With thin-set, you can always add a little more on one side if the subfloor isn't perfectly level or take away a little on the other side to straighten the subfloor.